eldridgea/blog/content/post/pwchange-synced.md

 This should work on most Linux systems using LUKS and systemd, which is most of the mainstream ones these days.
 However I only have my Ubuntu laptop to test with.

-One thing I did in addition for experience’s sake was to run `sudo pam-auth-update` and enable my XPS’s fingerprint PAM module so that after typing the password at my bootscreen, I could login to the main UI using just my fingerprint.
+I also changed the settings so that the desktop starts as logged in after boot with no password, so my user experience is that I type in the disk decryption key and it boots straight to my desktop.
+The password (or biometric) is still required to unlock the screen once it’s locked or the screensaver starts.

+In the case of biometrics, Ubuntu offers it for the lockscreen if the hardware supports it.
+To enable biometric authentication for things like `sudo` or an “authentication required” screen I ran `sudo pam-auth-update` and enable my XPS’s fingerprint PAM module.